Last updated 1/16/17

 b) Spark Plugs and Wiring: Any aftermarket type wiring may be used.
 The electrode of the spark plug must extend into the combustion chamber.

-17. EXHAUST SYSTEM: OEM stock exhaust or chassis type headers only permitted with collector designed to exit under the car is permitted.
+16. EXHAUST SYSTEM: OEMstock exhaust, chassis type, or over-the-rail headers only permitted with collector designed to exit underthe car is permitted.
 Exhaust must extend beyond the firewall.
 Exhaust may not exit through the side of the car.
 Frame notching is not permitted!
 Header wrapping (tape) and ceramic coatings are permitted.
-“Up and over”/crossover, over-the-rail, Tri-Yor 180 degree headers are not permitted.
+“Up and over”/crossover, Tri-Y,or 180 degree headers are not permitted.

 17. FUEL: Pump gasoline or racing fuel sold at track is permitted.
 All fuel must be of the same specifications, specific gravity, color, smell of gasoline only according to Federal Standards of Purity, Grade A or AA.
 No additives of any kind permitted.
 The track reserves the right to take specific samples of fuel at any time for testing purposes.
 Any additives/mixing detected in fuel may result in a disqualification, fine, suspension, loss of purse and loss of points or any combination thereof.

 18. GAUGES: Only onboard gauges that record the following information are permitted - water temperature, lap timer, RPM, oil pressure, oil temperature and fuel pressure.
 Direct reading oil temperature, fuel pressure and oil pressure gauges must use steel braided lines, not plastic or rubber.
 Onboard telemetry systems are not permitted.